 Cabin Service 1959

-Dan-Air's early existence saw the airline with a small fleet.
-Initially the carrier's sole Douglas DC3 aircraft flew cargo, and charter flights.
+Dan-Air's emergence as an airline was not dynamic - the carrier's fleet consisted of a sole Douglas DC3 aircraft flying cargo, and charter flights.
 The cabin seated just 36 passengers.
-Where the flying time was less than an hour, say on a domestic flight, passengers would receive tea and biscuits, delivered with as much panache as a stewardess could in a none pressurised cabin, flying below the smoother weather.
-The DC3 was not quipped with oven to heat food, its galley was entirely made from stainless steel.
+Where the flying time was less than an hour, say on a domestic flight, passengers would receive tea and biscuits, delivered with as much panache as a stewardess could in a non-pressurised cabin, flying below the smoother weather.
+The DC3 was not quipped with oven to heat food, and its galley was entirely made from stainless steel.
 On international flights the meals would be prepared in catering facilities and brought to the aircraft.
 What could a passenger expect?
-36 meals trays could be stored in a shelved cupboard with everything the diner could need on the tray.
+36 meals trays could be stored in a shelved cupboard with everything the passenger needed served on the tray.
 Salads were a favourite, They looked attractive and kept reasonably well.
 Fish would be avoided due to the strong smell.
-So chicken was a main feature, as was 'Spam' the American pressed ham.
+Chicken was often featured, along with 'Spam' the American pressed ham.
 One could expect a slice of cake and bread roll.
 Airlines were already in the habit of using sachets for sugar, salt and pepper and individual portions of butter and jam.
 The Dakota could heat water, so tea and coffee would be available.
 Drinking habits in the 1950s were not the same as today, but charter airlines made provision for the sale of alcoholic drinks.
 It made financial sense.
 After operating for a year Dan-Air obtained two Avro York aircraft.
 These were much bigger and had a far greater range.
 They often went around the world on cargo operations or troop flights.
 When they were used on charter flights Dan-Air would be faced with a similar problem when providing meals.
 The York did have refrigeration and hot water.
 It also had a grill type hob, therefore hot food could be offered.
 Could be.....but wasn't.
 There was little point in grilling steaks for charter passengers flying relatively short haul routes.
 Nevertheless Dan-Air had now developed a training programme where their stewardesses (No males until the 80s) would do their best to make flying, and with it, the dining experience a pleasant one.

 ABOVE: Interiors of the DC 3 (L) the Avro York (C) and the Bristol Freighter (R)